scottgerring/ctx-sharing-demo/README.md

 * Is `local root span ID` something that only _Datadog_ is going to need as part of this, or _everyone_?
 This goes to whether or not this should be a sort of first-class feature in the context observation mechanism, or not
 * What about the set of additional request metadata to capture - is this likely to be a static, globally-agreed set, or is it going to be have to be user configurable?
 E.g. does dd-trace-rs need to be able to ask otel-rust for a set of metadata that otel-rust does not in advance know of.
+* How terrible do we feel about reading span data before it is finalized?
+Trace & Span IDs should be fine and immutable, other span attributes are not per the OTel spec.
+Björn observes that that _in practice_ these should be immutable, as things like sampling will not work properly if they are mutated after the span is created.

 ## Observations
+* The memory format itself uses a root 'label set' with keys/values referenced out by pointer; this means we need to do a bunch of individual reads into the process while it is being suspended to extract state.
+Could we not do this in one contiguous chunk by constraining the maximum size of the record?
 * The `build.rs` customization required in the user's executable is not great UX:
   * Extra `build-dependency` from the user's app on the polarsignals lib
   * Custom `build.rs` to invoke the polarsignals customization pieces